 The increase in the fat content as milk is withdrawn from the breast is a feature of mammalian lactation.
 Much emphasis has been given to the significance of this change for an infant's energy intake, but the physiology of milk synthesis, secretion and removal is not fully understood.
 There are only two ways a breastfed infant can obtain a higher energy intake over a 24-hour period - if the mother produces more milk, or if the mother produces the same volume of milk with a higher fat content.
-Since animal studies demonstrate that it is difficult to alter the average daily composition of milk, it is not surprising that research shows that variations in the intervals between breastfeeds and in the amount of milk withdrawn during a breastfeed explain only a small proportion (20-26%) of the variation in the fat content of breast milk.198.198
+Since animal studies demonstrate that it is difficult to alter the average daily composition of milk, it is not surprising that research shows that variations in the intervals between breastfeeds and in the amount of milk withdrawn during a breastfeed explain only a small proportion (20-26%) of the variation in the fat content of breast milk.198, 199 The degree of breast emptying explains changes in the fat content, but not the fatty acid composition of human milk.198